genesis-x/Blockchain-Bootstrap/README.md

 <img src="http://downloads.genesisx.network/folder.png" alt="GenesisX Folder" width="450" height="auto">

-### 4. Download the latest bootstrap from [here](http://downloads.genesisx.network/bootstrap.zip)
+### 4. Download the latest bootstrap from [here](https://ln2.sync.com/dl/2af65f300/4tyidsbi-hyj7dsg3-f3i8f8n8-9ff4en4a)
-### 5. Extract the bootstrap zip file you just downloaded to your desktop or elsewhere and you will see a file called "bootstrap"
+### 5. Extract the bootstrap rar file you just downloaded to your desktop or elsewhere and you will see a file containing the word "bootstrap".
-### 6. Open the "bootstrap" file and drag all contents into your GenesisX data directory
+### 6. Open the "bootstrap" file and drag all contents into your GenesisX data directory.
 ### 7. Start your wallet client.

 <br/>